How to take back control of your skin with effective adult treatments that truly work.

 “Skin doesn’t just play up, it’s communicating that something is wrong,” says Joanne Evans, revered skin expert and founder of the exclusive Holland Park treatment clinic, Skin Matters.
-“Adult acne is very common amongst my clients.
+“Adult acne issues are very common amongst my clients.
 They become thoroughly depleted from constantly running on adrenals and as we know, our body pulls from other resources, so often they’re also low in magnesium, zinc and B complexes too.
 We have a much better understanding of the gut-brain connection now but I believe we still have further to go with regards to the body’s hormonal shifts and how that presents in the skin.”

-Hormonal acne often presents as red hot boils in desperate need of calming, under skin bumps can appear where sebum is compacted as a result of the wrong skincare and then there's the most typical - pustules; that angry red spot with a detectable white head.
+Hormonal skin often presents as red hot boils in desperate need of calming, under skin bumps can appear where sebum is compacted as a result of the wrong skincare and then there's the most typical - pustules; that angry red spot with a detectable white head.

-“Breakouts between the eyebrows are usually signalling trouble in the small intestine and acne across the cheeks tends to be connected to infection or allergy in the gut and liver.
-Right now, the majority of cases we see with this type of acne are in vegans, where the body isn’t getting sufficient reliable sources of protein and that’s showing up in the skin .”
+“Breakouts between the eyebrows are usually signalling trouble in the small intestine and across the cheeks tends to be connected to infection or allergy in the gut and liver.
+Right now, the majority of cases we see with this type of blemish are in vegans, where the body isn’t getting sufficient reliable sources of protein and that’s showing up in the skin .”

 Stress and anxiety are well documented to exacerbate pre-existing skin conditions.

-Biologically speaking, the direct link between acne flare-ups and stress occurs when the stress pathway to the brain reads emotional distress and systematically activates the hypothalamic-pituitary-adrenal axis – triggering the body’s stress response.
+Biologically speaking, the direct link between flare-ups and stress occurs when the stress pathway to the brain reads emotional distress and systematically activates the hypothalamic-pituitary-adrenal axis – triggering the body’s stress response.